Cicko/Ram-Machine/README.md

 `> make`

-It will compile all necessary files and create an executable.
+It will compile all necessary files and create an executable (__RamMachine__).
 To execute correctly the Ram Machine you must indicates four parameters:
 + [input]
  - Indicates the file name of the input tape.
 + [output]